luciamartinf/Landmarks_generator/README.md

 SCALE=0.000394
 ...
 ```
-This script is useful to manually generate a landmarks-empty _.tps_ file that serves as input for the `predict.py` script.
-However, this step is not necessary as `predict.py` can also generate a _.tps_ file with the `--scale` option.
+This script is useful to manually generate a landmarks-empty _*.tps_ file that serves as input for the `predict.py` script.
+However, this step is not necessary as `predict.py` can also generate a _*.tps_ file with the `--scale` option.

 **Usage**
 ```
 python generate_tps.py -i INPUT_DIR --scale SCALE_FLOAT [-o OUTPUT]
 ```
 All images must have been taken with the same scale.
+If scale is not provided as an argument, the program will use scale=1, so no scaling will be applied in the downstream analysis.

 **Arguments:**